-EastPack is currently governed by six shareholder elected directors and two additional independent directors appointed by the Board (see 'Other material governance disclosures' at the end of this Section 2).
+EastPack will be governed by at least five shareholder elected directors and up to three independent directors appointed by the Board (see 'Other material governance disclosures' at the end of this Section 2).
 As at the date of this PDS, EastPack's Board comprises the following individuals.